Gr8Potato/RBLX-Targeter/README.md

 I don’t plan to maintain this indefinitely, but you can easily keep it current by updating the users, groups, and role containers whenever the Spectre target board changes.

+**In the meantime, it would help me if you pinged me in the [Spectres Discord](https://discord.gg/zkXy3HbTKZ) server whenever the target board changes!**

 ---

 Yo dudes, Spectres is pretty chill.
-Maybe you could like, [join it or something](https://www.roblox.com/groups/4236314/Red-Cell-Spectres).
+Maybe you could like, [join it or something](https://discord.gg/zkXy3HbTKZ).

 [![Red Cell Spectre Icon](media/images/red-cell-spectre.png)](https://www.roblox.com/groups/4236314/Red-Cell-Spectres)